 What are the differences between the Airway Bill and the Bill of Lading?

 Understanding the difference between an airway bill and a bill of lading is imperative because people always get confused about these two bills.
-The airway bill and the bill of lading have the same function but differ in several ways.
+The airway bill and the bill of lading have the same function but differ in the following ways.

 Mode Of Shipping